 The green travel debate

 There are lots of fantastic green travel initiatives.
 For example, we love the Travel Foundation, whose mission statement, that holidays should be "good for local communities, the environment, holidaymakers and tourism businesses", hits the nail on the head.
 Despite great projects like this, we often feel there's something missing from the debate.

 A lot of sustainable travel companies focus on carbon offsetting or "eco-accommodation" instead of where the majority of emissions in the travel industry originate - flights!
 We think that true green travel should look at the bigger picture, and admit that offsetting doesn't really work (it's a bit like paying someone else to be monogamous while you have an affair).

 Most carbon calculators focus on the negatives; calculating a carbon footprint which can seem a little daunting.
 We wanted to do something different, so instead of telling you how much CO2 your train journey produces, ours displays the savings you make by switching from a plane to the train.
 If you want to put your travel habits in context, there are lots of easy-to-use carbon calculators out there, such as the Guardian's quick carbon calculator.

 To calculate the carbon saving, the first thing we do is estimate the distance between the departure and arrival points for the train and the plane.

-For trains, we haven’t yet found reliable data to plot the exact routes, so we draw a straight line between each connecting station on our train maps.
+For trains, it's tricky to source reliable data to plot the exact routes, so we draw a straight line between each connecting station on our train maps.
 For example, for London-Barcelona we calculate the distance between London and Paris, and between Paris and Barcelona.
 The sum of the two legs gives us an estimate for the entire journey.